Teaching & Learning

 Year 4: Sacrament of Reconciliation.

 Year 5: Sacrament of Eucharist.

 Year 6: Sacrament of Confirmation.

-Our focus when teaching Mathematics is to move learning into long term memory, building automaticity in foundational concepts and skills.
+Our focus when teaching Mathematics is to move learning into long-term memory, building automaticity in foundational concepts and skills.
 We explicitly teach the study of Number and Algebra, Statistics and Probability and Measurement and Geometry.
 Throughout the week, lessons will incorporate each strand of Mathematics listed above, spaced and interleaved for periodical review and exposure.
-WIthin this, proficiencies are embedded in all learning experiences to give students opportunities to develop their Mathematical Understanding, Fluency, Problem Solving and Reasoning.
+With this, proficiencies are embedded in all learning experiences to give students opportunities to develop their Mathematical Understanding, Fluency, Problem Solving and Reasoning.

 Students at Holy Family are engaged in a minimum of eight hours of literacy per week.
 Our school and archdiocese goal is that every student at our school becomes a competent reader.
 To attain this goal we teach through the modes of Reading and Viewing, Writing, Speaking and Listening.

 Holy Family Infant staff are trained in InitialLit, a systematic synthetic phonics program that teaches our youngest learners to read and write.
 Our Primary staff are trained in Spelling Mastery and The Writing Revolution.
 Our class lessons are developed to combine these skill-based programs with specific comprehension instruction and reading fluency, leading the students to become successful readers and writers.